itliao/Grandifolia/GeneticAnalyses/GeneticREADME.txt

 # ADMIXTURE #
 #############
-requires python 3+, so used compatible virtual environment randomNumber_admixture.txt - random number seed for each run; create a separate folder for each run and run the script within the specific folder admixture_final.sh
+requires python 3+, so used compatible virtual environment randomNumbers_admixture.txt - random number seed for each run; create a separate folder for each run and run the script within the specific folder admixture_final.sh

 for best K, summary of cross validation output: